iterate/iterateconf/README.md

 transpiling.

 Enter [Grunt][].
 It is used to build the app and has alot of other utilities built in as well.
-It has to be installed globally using `npm install -g grunt-cli`.
+Go ahead and install it globally using `npm install -g grunt-cli`.

 Run `npm install` in the project root to download the rest of the needed dependencies.

-For CSS, the grid and reset are borrowed from the [Foundation 5 framework][].
+For CSS, the grid and reset are borrowed from the [Foundation framework][].
 Other than that -- you're on your own.

 [VanillaJS]: http://vanilla-js.com/